-Technical qualifications in the motor industry usually take about 18 months for Apprenticeships followed by a further 18 months if you go on to become an Advanced Apprentice.
-Most employers prefer Advanced Apprentices when promoting staff.
-The length of time taken will depend on your ability and your employer's requirements but an Apprenticeship requires a large degree of commitment on your part, to see it through.
+Technical qualifications in the motor industry usually take between 2½ and 3 years.
+The length of time taken will depend on your ability and your employer's requirements, but an Apprenticeship requires a large degree of commitment on your part.

 HOW DO APPRENTICESHIPS WORK?

 Your employer pays your wages and gives you on-the-job training which allows you to achieve your qualifications.
-You'll also spend time with Skillnet gaining key skills that will be useful in the job market - like working in teams, problem-solving, communication and using new technology.
-In addition, you'll study with us for a technical certificate, which will give you further knowledge and understanding of your job.
+You'll spend time with your Skillnet Coach gaining key skills that will be useful in the job market - such as working in teams, problem-solving, communication and using new technology.
+You will also spend time studying your subject to give you further knowledge and understanding of your job.
 Usually you will attend one of our training sites for one day a week or in blocks of two weeks at a time, depending on your employers' preferences.

 HOW MUCH DO I GET PAID?

 This depends on your employer.
 We advise them on rates for new Apprentices, and it's often the same as for other new entrants to work.

 WHAT SORT OF PERSON IS ACCEPTED ON AN APPRENTICESHIP?